Teradata/developer-resources/docs/explore-and-analyze-data/index.md

 # Explore and analyze data

-Learn about AI Unlimited projects, and how to use [ClearScape Analytics](https://www.teradata.com/platform/clearscape-analytics?) functions with your large-scale data sets.
+Learn about AI Unlimited projects, and how to use [ClearScape Analytics](https://www.teradata.com/platform/clearscape-analytics?) functions with your large-scale datasets.

 - [Create your first project](/docs/explore-and-analyze-data/create-first-project.md)
 - See the [project lifecycle](/docs/explore-and-analyze-data/project-lifecycle.md), at a glance